Location: Washington DC

 - Demonstrated experience working with disaster risk data and geospatial technologies.

-- Familiarity with disaster risk management and risk communication.
+- Demonstrated experience in disaster risk management and risk communication.

-- A minimum of Master’s degree or equivalent in a related field such as international relations, natural resource management, geospatial technology, or disaster risk management.
+- A minimum of Master’s degree or equivalent in a related field such as geospatial technology or disaster risk management.

 - High degree of motivation, initiative, flexibility, reliability, and responsiveness to changing demands.